 You may choose co-agents with similar or different responsibilities.
 However, you must make plans for times when they might disagree.
 This may include giving one trustee the final say or requiring that all decisions must be unanimous and made by compromise if necessary.

-It is best to name a back-up or successor, if your:
+It is best to name a back-up or successor, in case your:

-Many of the powers of a trustee are regulated by state law and differ from state to state.
+Many of the powers of a trustee are regulated by the Uniform Trust Code which state law and differ from state to state.
 If you have assets in different states, make sure the action is allowed in that state.

 Any duties you want to specify for successor trustees should be explicitly detailed in the will or trust document, such as what investments to make, when and how to distribute income and principal, or what reports you need to make to beneficiaries.
 If you have co-trustees, the more details you provide the less chance there is for disagreement.